leow149/pi_fan_control/README.md

 ## Initialisation:

--Connect the PWM pin of your fan to GPIO 12
+- Connect the PWM pin of your fan to GPIO 12

--Connect the ground pin of your fan to a ground pin of your Pi
+- Connect the ground pin of your fan to a ground pin of your Pi

--`python3 -m pip -r requirements.txt`
+- `python3 -m pip -r requirements.txt`

--`python3 pi_fan_control.py`
+- `python3 pi_fan_control.py`

+- *Optional: Change `mintemp` and `maxtemp` in the python script to your needs.
+Below `mintemp` it will set the speed to slowest and above `maxtemp` it will set it to fastest.*